Eric W. Portenga

 Funding: NSF Award No. 1939000, EMU James H. Brickley Endowment for Faculty Development

-Summary: This project uses 10Be exposure-age dating on glacial erratics at Isle Royale National Park to determine when the Laurentide Ice Sheet last retreated from the Island and western Lake Superior.
+Summary: This project uses 10Be and in situ 14C exposure-age dating on glacial erratics positioned on the Sturgis Moraine in south-central Michigan to determine when the Saginaw Lobe of the Laurentide Ice Sheet retreated after the Last Glacial Maximum.

 Updating the Global 10Be Erosion Database